 East Meets West: An Infographic Portrait

-We love with infographics — what an elegant way to depict complex concepts with brilliant simplicity.
+What’s not to love about minimalist infographics — such an elegant way to depict complex concepts with brilliant simplicity.
 We also have a longtime love affair with social psychology, some of which deals with the fascinating cultural differences between Eastern and Western mentality — from the individualistic tendencies of the West versus the pluralism of Asian societies, to how differently Westerners and Easterners read the emotions of others.
 Naturally, we’re head-over-heels with designer Yang Liu‘s ingenious East Meets West infographic series, tackling everything from differences in self-perception to evolution of transportation.

 Born in China but living in Germany since she was 14, Liu has a unique grip of this cultural duality — and she channels it with great wit and eloquent minimalism in graphics that say so much by showing so little.